Adverse Pet Reactions to Routine Vaccinations

 another dog, a cat and a horse.
 All are given the best diet I can

-give them and transfer factors.
+give them and the natural immune enhancing supplement.
 I do have to give my new dog Rabies

 shots, however they are followed up with a homeopathic remedy to